Whiteknight/ParserObjects/docs/v5/parsers_logical.md

 ### Or Parser

 The `Or` parser is similar to the `First` parser except it does not return a value, it only checks if any parsers match.
-This parser does consume input data on success.
+This parser does consume input data on success, consumes nothing on failure, and will return an untyped value.

 ```csharp
 var parser = new OrParser<TInput>(p1, p2, p3,...)
 var parser = Or(p1, p2, p3,...);
 var parser = p1.Or(p2, p3,...);
 ```

+Because the `Or` parser returns an untyped value, it can act as a more flexible, type-unsafe version of the `First` parser.
+You can mix and match parsers that would return multiple different data types, and then figure out which value was returned from among those when the parser succeeds.